The Best Hunting Rangefinders

-One note on feature bloat – there are a lot of rangefinders in the market and some have interesting tips, tricks, and data features and you may or may not need.
+One note on feature bloat – there are a lot of rangefinders in the market, and some have interesting tips, tricks, and data features that you may or may not need.
 Start your research by taking stock of how you plan on using your rangefinder.

 How Rangefinders Work

 To understand how a laser rangefinder works, we have to look a little further back historically to radar tech.
 Radar, and its cousin sonar, work by bouncing an electronic signal of some kind to measure distance and speed.

 Don’t take our word for it.
 Just ask Mr. Wizard.

 In the case of radar, a radio wave of a known frequency is sent out from an emitter, usually inside of a dish.
 That wave then bounces off of a surface, say BF109 crossing the English Channel, and returns to the emitter.
 Since the frequency of the wave is known, so is the speed at which it travels through the air.
 So, through some quick math, the radar operator can estimate the position of a given object.
 If the operator gets two pings from the same object, the distance between the ping locations can determine speed.

 Laser rangefinders work the same way.
 A laser is emitted from the rangefinder and is then bounced back.
 It being a laser, there are several advantages over radar.
 First, these units are small – you no longer need an installation the size of a warehouse to get an accurate reading.
 Second, that diminutive size means they’re incredibly portable – you can carry a laser rangefinder around your neck on a lanyard deep into your backwoods trek.

 The clever bits to modern rangefinders are in the built-in technology.
 You could, with pen and paper in hand, do the math if the rangefinder spat out the raw angular data.
 But, given that computers are much smaller than they were in the 1940s, modern rangefinders output their data in a precise range, in a matter of seconds.
 Additionally, most models have features that improve their accuracy – more on that in a moment.